 The former school sites have been rezoned Residential Growth Zone (RGZ) .These sites are considered strategic infill sites and this zoning will support the proposed medium density housing.
-The proposed stadium precinct site has been zoned Public Use Zone Local Government (PUZ).
+Part of the former Banksia Secondary College site has been zoned Public Use Zone Local Government (PUZ).
 It is important to remember that any development will still need to be assessed on its merits via planning permit application processes.

 What is medium density housing?

-Medium density housing will typically consist of a range of housing types.
-These may include single and double storey detached and semi-detached townhouses and terrace homes.
-It may also include some smaller units and low-rise apartment living in appropriate locations such as the Banksia Street precinct.
-This variety in housing will appeal to a broader range of people and encourage diversity and respond to differing community needs.
-Purchasers of new homes will include new home buyers, second and third home buyers, empty nesters, small and large families.
-Lot sizes also need to respond to increasing land supply costs and maintaining affordability for new home buyers.
-New house lots will therefore be smaller than the more traditional older lots in the surrounding area.
+Medium density housing typically consists of a range of housing types.
+These generally includes single and double storey detached and semi-detached townhouses and terrace homes.
+It also includes some smaller units and low-rise apartment living in appropriate locations such as the Banksia Street precinct.
+This variety of housing appeals to a broader range of people and encourages diversity and responds to differing community needs.

 Will there be any community engagement?

 Yes – Banyule Council is keeping the local community informed of plans for future development through a combination of letter drops, community meetings, media releases and updates on our website.
 Comments, questions and feedback are always welcome.
-Stay tuned via the Related information section at the top right of this page for upcoming sessions.
+Stay tuned via the Related information section at the top right of this page.